• Home

 New Study: Oncor Customers Could Save $8.5 Billion if Utility Embraced Distributed Energy Resources

-As Oncor Seeks a Rate Hike, Its Reluctance to Modernize Is Costing Texans Thousands AUSTIN, TX – As Oncor Electric Delivery petitions the Public Utility Commission of Texas (PUCT) to raise electric rates once again, a new study commissioned by the Texas Advanced Energy Business Alliance (TAEBA) finds that Oncor customers could save $8.5 billion over the next decade if the utility integrated more distributed energy resources (DERs) into its system planning and operations.
+A new study commissioned by the Texas Advanced Energy Business Alliance (TAEBA) finds that Oncor customers could save $8.5 billion over the next decade if the utility integrated more distributed energy resources (DERs) into its system planning and operations.
+Source

 • Sep 03, 2025